opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-publisher.rst

 :Cardinality: 1..1
 :Description: The publisher is the organization with the legal authority
              to publish the dataset.
-:Usage Notes: The publsher is currently not conformant to DCAT-AP-CH and DCAT-AP
+:Usage Notes: The publisher as it is implemented on opendata.swiss is currently
-             as it is implemented on opendata.swiss
+              not conformant to DCAT-AP-CH and DCAT-AP.
-:DCAT-AP-CH:  Implementation on opendata swiss does not conform DCAT-AP-CH, since
+:DCAT-AP-CH:  Implementation on opendata swiss does not conform to DCAT-AP-CH, since
               it is not a class of foaf:Agent, that is mapped.